GIScience/gis-training-resource-center/content/Modul_9/en_qgis_modul_9_ex2.md

 ## STEP 1: Healthcare catchment - Isochrones

 First we need to reproject our layers.
 To do so, open the `Processing Toolbox` and search for `Reproject layer`.
-Select one of your layers as your input layer and choose **WGS 84 / UTM zone 46N** as your target crs.
+Select one of your layers as your input layer and choose **WGS 84 / UTM zone 46N** as your target CRS.
 Maybe you have to click on the planet button on the right and search for it, if it is not in the list.
 Leave all other settings at default.
 Repeat the process with all your layers to reproject all of them.

 To get the isochrones click in the toolbar on the ORS Tools plugin Icon.
 Click on `Batch Jobs` -> `Isochrones from Layer`.
 Leave all settings at default except: